Mojtaba Miladinia

 • The challenge of medication errors in the emergency department setting

-Mojtaba Miladinia and Elham Mousavi Nouri
+Mojtaba Miladinia, Elham Mousavi Nouri

 • Slow-Stroke Back Massage Compared with Music Therapy for Leukemia-Related Pain and Fatigue: A Randomized Controlled Trial

-Mojtaba Miladinia, Joachim G. Voss, Shahram Molavynejad, Amal Saki Malehi, Kourosh Zarea, Elham Mousavi Nouri, and Ahmad Ahmadzadeh
+Mojtaba Miladinia, Joachim G. Voss, Shahram Molavynejad, Amal Saki Malehi, Kourosh Zarea, Elham Mousavi Nouri, Ahmad Ahmadzadeh

 • Prevalence of substance use among psychotic patients and determining its strongest predictor

-Seyedeh Bentolhoda Mousavi, Peter Higgs, Negar Piri, Ensieh Sadri, Matina Pourghasem, Sanaz Jafarzadeh Fakhari, Mehdi Noroozi, Mojtaba Miladinia, Elaheh Ahounbar, and Asaad Sharhani
+Seyedeh Bentolhoda Mousavi, Peter Higgs, Negar Piri, Ensieh Sadri, Matina Pourghasem, Sanaz Jafarzadeh Fakhari, Mehdi Noroozi, Mojtaba Miladinia, Elaheh Ahounbar, Asaad Sharhani

 • The challenge of deciding between home-discharge versus hospitalization in COVID-19 patients: The role of initial imaging and clinicolaboratory data